maverickspectacle/database/pages/psychology.md

 - **Conspiracism -** General cognitive ability is associated with a lower inclination to believe various conspiracies and paranormal phenomena, but only among individuals who strongly value epistemic rationality<ref>https://pubmed.ncbi.nlm.nih.gov/30624183/</ref>.
 - **Reaction Times -** Reaction time tasks correlate with psychometric intelligence<ref>https://pubmed.ncbi.nlm.nih.gov/29795215/</ref>.
 - **SAT -** The SAT is strongly correlated with g<ref>https://journals.sagepub.com/doi/abs/10.1111/j.0956-7976.2004.00687.x</ref>.
 Coaching has a small but positive effect on SAT scores<ref>https://meridian.allenpress.com/her/article-abstract/53/1/1/31190/Evaluating-the-Effect-of-Coaching-on-SAT-Scores-A?redirectedFrom=fulltext</ref>.
+- **Inbreeding -** Inbreeding is related to a lower intelligence, with the effects of inbreeding depression being most strongly correlated with the subtest's g loading<ref>https://sci-hub.ru/https://doi.org/10.1016/0191-8869(83)90054-5</ref>.

+### Flynn Effect

+The average decadal IQ increase since 1951 has been 2.6 points<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4152423/</ref>.
+The Flynn effect is negatively correlated with g loadings at -0.38, suggesting the Flynn effect is not g loaded and that group differences and the Flynn effect have different causes<ref>https://www.sciencedirect.com/science/article/abs/pii/S0160289613000226</ref>.
+After correcting for increased guessing, the correlation between the flynn effect and g loadings goes down to -0.82<ref>https://www.sciencedirect.com/science/article/pii/S0160289613001761</ref>.

 ## —————————————————————RESEARCHTOADD—————————————————————